Gaza Solidarity Encampment (Columbia University): Negotiations

-Negotiations between the student protesters of the Gaza Solidarity Encampment and the administration of Columbia University went on for 10 days, beginning at 10 am in Room 407 of Low Library on April 19, 2024—the morning after NYPD arrested students at the first encampment and autonomously occupied the adjacent lawn—and continuing to April 28.
+Negotiations between the student protesters of the Gaza Solidarity Encampment and the administration of Columbia University went on for 10 days, beginning at 10 am in Room 407 of Low Library on April 19, 2024—the day after NYPD arrested about a hundred students from the East Lawn and students autonomously occupied the adjacent West Lawn—and continuing to April 28, when University President Minouche Shafik announced the end of negotiations and that Columbia "will not divest from Israel."

+According to The Eye, Columbia did not reveal the chain of command outside of the negotiation room and "positioned key administrators to be the public face for negotiations and kept others within University leadership, including the trustees, away from the conversation," and therefore, "the protesters never came into direct dialogue with those empowered to answer their demands."
+The Eye also noted that the negotiators on behalf of the administration—Soulaymane Kachani, senior vice provost of the university, and Carlos J. Alonso, dean of the Graduate School of Arts and Sciences—were reporting to and working with Jelani Cobb, dean of the School of Journalism, and Josef Sorett, dean of Columbia College, who had reportedly been appointed by Provost Angela Olinto and who were in communication with the trustees.

 On April 23, rumors circulated that the midnight deadline was placed on Columbia's administration by Mayor Eric Adams or Governor Kathy Hochul, and that the National Guard would be summoned if it were not met.
-Senior Vice Provost Kachani and Dean Alonso representing the administration, after consulting with "the rest of the senior administration team," could neither confirm nor deny that the National Guard or NYPD would come onto campus by the night of April 24.
+Kachani and Alonso representing the administration, after consulting with "the rest of the senior administration team," could neither confirm nor deny that the National Guard or NYPD would come onto campus by the night of April 24.
 In a press release the night of April 23, Columbia SJP accused the administration of threatening to call in the National Guard or NYPD and Mahmoud Khalil announced that, "without assurances of good faith bargaining and protections for nonviolent protestors against police and military violence, we will not be returning to the table."